Parallel Unlearning in Inherited Model Networks: Capturing Model-Inheritance

-A central server creates a global model, which participants download to locally update the model parameters based on their local data.
+\textbf{Federated Learning.} A central server creates a global model, which participants download to locally update the model parameters based on their local data.
 The participants then send back their updated parameters.
 The central server aggregates the parameters to update and redistribute the global model.
-This process repeats until the model converges~\cite{mcmahan2017communication,li2020federated,krauss2024automatic}.
-As shown in Figure~\ref{fig:FL}, the topology of FL consists of nodes representing model states and edges representing parameter transmission and aggregation.
-Updates to model $A$ trigger updates in the global model $D$ and then to $E$, $F$, $G$, and $H$.
-FL also has other structures.
+This process repeats until the model converges~\cite{krauss2024automatic}.
+As shown in Fig.~\ref{fig:FL}, the topology of FL consists of nodes representing model states and edges representing parameter transmission and aggregation.
+Updates to model $A$ trigger updates in the global model $D$ and then to $E$, $F$, $H$, and~$I$.

-\textbf{Multi-layer FL.} This variant introduces an intermediate aggregation layer to traditional FL~\cite{chu2024multi,li2021survey}, as depicted in Figure~\ref{fig:multilayer}.
+\textbf{Multi-Layer FL.} This variant introduces an intermediate aggregation layer to traditional FL~\cite{li2021survey}, as depicted in Fig.~\ref{fig:multilayer}.
 This approach adds multiple servers that perform intermediate aggregation between the clients and the global server, thus reducing the burden on the global server, improving system scalability, and enhancing model training.

-\textbf{DAG-FL.} As shown in Figure~\ref{fig:DAG_FL}, multiple clients update and aggregate models hierarchically in DAG-FL~\cite{cao2021dag,cao2021toward,yu2023ironforge}.
+\textbf{Decenralized FL.} As shown in Fig.~\ref{fig:DAG_FL}, multiple clients update and aggregate models hierarchically in DAG-FL~\cite{yu2023ironforge}.
 Each node can receive model updates from multiple parent nodes and send the updated results to multiple child nodes.
 This structure enables efficient model training and more flexible communication, better adapting to complex network environments and different application needs.